mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Another person**: Are you saying the highest calligraphy level is in the first grade?

-**Katagiri**: Well...

-*[The group laughs.]*
+**Katagiri**: Well... *[The group laughs.]*

 **Another person**: He means if a first grade child tells you that you’re a master, that doesn’t necessarily mean you’re a master.

 **Katagiri**: No...
 If I practice, okay?
-If I practice calligraphy by looking at his calligraphy, written by a first grade child.
-But he is the best person in the realm of first grade children.
+If I practice calligraphy by looking at his calligraphy, written by a first grade child, but he is the best person in the realm of first grade children.
 Is that clear?

 **Another person**: Highest in the first grade class?

 **Katagiri**: Sure.
 Mmm hmm. *[Laughter.]*

-So it is different from the ... second grade and third grade calligraphy.
-And then, I believe that is interesting calligraphy; I like it.
+So it is different from the great masters’ calligraphy, the second grade and third grade calligraphy.
+And then, I believe that is interesting calligraphy, I like it.
 So, I want to practice it, again and again.
 And then finally, the kid says, “Katagiri, your calligraphy is good, so I will give you a certificate.
 You are a Master of Calligraphy.”
 Then look at this: this is nothing but the calligraphy written by a first grade child.
 The same, don’t you think?
 Do you understand?

 **Another person**: You’re comparing that [to a] teacher ... of meditation.

 **Katagiri**: Yes, yes, that’s right.
 Sure, it’s a wonderful, wonderful calligraphy – but you don’t understand.
 But it’s universal – everyone understands this is good.
 [Or] even though you don’t understand it is good, some great authority of calligraphy says, “This is the best in the world.”
-And then even if you don’t like it, anyway, look at this, and write it, again and again.
+And then even if you don’t like it, you look at this, and write it, again and again.
 Maybe it takes time.
 Maybe tomorrow you could be a master, but maybe it takes time, too.
 But it doesn’t matter.
-Whatever happens, always we have to look at that kind of example, and we have to write, again and again.
-Don’t you think so?
+Whatever happens, always we have to look at that kind of example, and we have to write it again and again.

 That means, if you attain enlightenment in the [dualistic](glossary#dualism) world, that is nothing but dualistic enlightenment; that’s all.

-“No design on becoming [Buddha](glossary#buddha)” – such zazen is pretty hard; we don’t understand it.
-But this is a very good example, because it is nothing but the problem of life and death.
-That’s all.
+“No design on becoming Buddha” – such zazen is pretty hard; we don’t understand it.
+But this is a very good example, because it is nothing but the problem of life and death, that’s all.
 So we have to look at this, and follow it.

-But on the other hand, lots of the zazen, real zazen in the [dualistic](glossary#dualistic) world – psychological, philosophical – that’s very fine.
-[Rinzai](glossary#rinzai), and Tibetan, and many things.
+But on the other hand, lots of real zazen in the [dualistic](glossary#dualistic) world – psychological, philosophical – that’s very fine.
+Rinzai, and Tibetan, and many things.
 I don’t criticize them; it is okay, because it is still enlightenment.
 But that enlightenment is nothing but [the] dualistic world.

-So even though you become a master of calligraphy under the guidance of the first grade child, well it is a master calligrapher; but it is nothing but master calligrapher under the guidance of a first grade child, that’s all.
+Even though you become a master of calligraphy under the guidance of the first grade child, well it is a master calligrapher, but it is nothing but master calligrapher under the guidance of a first grade child, that’s all.

 Is that clear?
 Is that okay?

 ##### 1:03:07

-**Question**: Roshi?
-To carry that analogy further: does that mean that to practice under a teacher, that teacher is like a calligrapher?
-Then to do zazen with a teacher ... and his teaching – [Dogen](glossary#dogen), [Buddha](glossary#buddha) – again and again you’re doing the calligraphy, until it’s like the teacher’s calligraphy?
+**Question**: To carry that analogy further: does that mean that to practice under a teacher, that teacher is like a calligrapher?
+Then to do zazen with a teacher and his teaching – Dogen, Buddha – again and again you’re doing the calligraphy, until it’s like the teacher’s calligraphy?

 **Katagiri**: Mmm hmm.
 I think so; that is the best way.

 **Same person**: So if the teacher is a poor teacher, then there’s no way you can ...

 **Katagiri**: Yes.
-That is, you can attain enlightenment, that is but a poor enlightenment.
+Well, you can attain enlightenment, that is but a poor enlightenment.
 Minimum size of enlightenment, highest size of enlightenment; well, there are many kinds of enlightenment.

 So, the teacher is important, but the teacher is a teacher – that *this* teacher also followed – of real zazen.
-I have to teach real zazen; I have to show real zazen mentioned by Buddha, and [Dogen](glossary#dogen), et cetera.
+I have to teach real zazen; I have to show real zazen mentioned by Buddha, and Dogen, et cetera.

-**Same person**: Our connection to [Dogen](glossary#dogen) and Buddha is through you?
+**Same person**: Our connection to Dogen and Buddha is through you?

 **Katagiri**: Sure.
-The teacher is Buddha, and [Dogen](glossary#dogen), and [patriarch](glossary#ancestor), simultaneously.
+The teacher is Buddha, and Dogen, and [patriarch](glossary#ancestor), simultaneously.
 That’s why the teacher is also a student, who is continually learning, every day.
 Working like Dogen, and Buddhas, every day.

 ##### 1:05:15

 **Question**: Roshi?
 Is that why you don’t see [Zen](glossary#zen ) emphasize other realms; you know, like having psychic experiences, or coming in contact with [Bodhisattvas](glossary#bodhisattva) and [Buddhas](glossary#buddha), or [demons](glossary#demon), things like that?
-And like [Tibetan Buddhism](glossary#tibetan-buddhism), for instance, seems to really emphasize entering these other worlds.
+And [Tibetan Buddhism](glossary#tibetan-buddhism), for instance, seems to really emphasize entering these other worlds.
 Is that because of that; because those other realms still exist in [duality](glossary#dualism)?

 **Katagiri**: Sure.
 Even though I don’t emphasize them, we are with them already, don’t you think so?